FD Calculator

 Even a 0.25% difference in interest rate can make a noticeable difference in maturity amount over several years.
 Shop around and compare rates from different banks and NBFCs.

-3. Use Cumulative FDs for Growth, Non-cumulative for Income
+3. Cumulative for Growth, Non-cumulative for Income

 If you don’t need regular income, cumulative FDs usually result in higher final values because of compounding.
 If you need cash flow, non-cumulative FDs provide predictable periodic payouts.